nolan-veed/benchmarks/README.md

 ### Setup

-I mostly work on my `Dell XPS 15 9510`, which has 16 logical cores and 32Gig memory.
+I mostly work on my `Dell XPS 15 9510` laptop, which has the latest Ubuntu LTS, on 16 logical cores and 32Gig memory.

 Here's a snippet from `/proc/cpuinfo`